AhmedIssawy/Family-tracking/README.md

    npm i
    ```
 2. Make a postgres DB called "world" and paste this in the query
-3. Setup .env (make file called ".env" and write your postgres db information inside in this stracture {
+3. Setup .env (make file called ".env" and write your postgres db information inside in this stracture:
 4. ```
    DB_USER=